neilwen987/LongPPL_sparse_attn/README.md

 # LongPPL

-This repository is the official implementation for [What is Wrong with Perplexity for Long-context Language Modeling?](https://arxiv.org/abs/2410.23771)
+This repository is the official implementation for ICLR 2025 paper [What is Wrong with Perplexity for Long-context Language Modeling?](https://arxiv.org/abs/2410.23771)

 ## Introduction